philgunning/finance-pipeline/blog.md

 ## Building a Simple Pipeline

-Before beginning to code our pipeline there are `definitions` available for input and outputs of function in dagster, that allow high level type validation as the pipeline runs.
+Before beginning to code our pipeline there are `definitions` available for input and outputs of function in Dagster, that allow high level type validation as the pipeline runs.

-We can specify input and output definitions for any `op` (explained in the next section) using the `In` and `Out` classes from the dagster library.
-This helps to ensure that the inputs and outputs of the `op` are correctly typed and validated by the dagster framework at runtime.
+We can specify input and output definitions for any `op` (explained in the next section) using the `In` and `Out` classes from the `dagster` library.
+This helps to ensure that the inputs and outputs of the `op` are correctly typed and validated by the Dagster framework at runtime.

 ### Data Sourcing

 The first step in building our data pipeline is to define a data source that downloads historical data for a specific ticker using yfinance.
 We will use the `yfinance.download()` function to pull historical data in 1 minute increments for that ticker.

-Our first `dagster` component is an `op`.
+Our first Dagster component is an `op`.
 They are reusable components that can be combined together to create more complex pipelines, they take one or more inputs, do a task and produce one or more outputs.

 An `op` function takes two arguments: context and inputs.
 The context argument provides access to information about the pipeline and the execution environment, such as loggers, configuration data, and metadata about the pipeline.
 The `ins` argument is a dictionary that contains the inputs to the op.

-The output of an op is defined using the `Out` class from the dagster library.
+The output of an op is defined using the `Out` class from the Dagster library.
 An output definition specifies the name and type of the output produced by the `op`.

 Here is our simple data sourcing function: